cnorick/curse-of-strahd-notes/Custom Monsters/Night Hag (Spells Inlined).md

 name: Night Hag with Spells Inlined
 extends: Night Hag
 spells:
-- Shared Spellcasting: While all three members of a hag coven are within 30 feet of one another, they can each cast the following spells from the wizard's spell list but must share the spell slots among themselves:
+- Shared Spellcasting: While all three members of a hag coven are within 30 feet of one another, they can each cast the following spells from the wizard's spell list but must share the spell slots among themselves.
+For casting these spells, each hag is a 12th-level spellcaster that uses Intelligence as her spellcasting ability.
+The spell save DC is 12+the hag's Intelligence modifier, and the spell attack bonus is 4+the hag's Intelligence modifier.
 - 1st level (4 slots): identify, ray of sickness
 - 2nd level (3 slots): hold person, locate object
 - 3rd level (3 slots): bestow curse, counterspell, lightning bolt